 What do you think happened next?
 Did the embezzler stop stealing?
 Of course not!
 Our enterprising swindler quickly varied her methodology to steal in ways not involving write-offs.
 Looking at this ex-post, the timeline was quite evident – the original embezzlement pattern followed by changes implemented by the dentist and responsive adaptation by the thief.
 When I saw this, I realized the futility of most of the controls advocated by these articles.

 Thieves steal because they are driven by powerful forces (we characterize their motivation as “need or greed”).
 To a thief, control systems are merely speed bumps on the “embezzlement highway” – challenges to overcome to put YOUR money in THEIR pocket.
 While I have seen dumb thieves and crude embezzlements, most dental embezzling is sophisticated and the thieves can readily adapt when necessary.
 Since there are many ways to steal from you, they have many possibilities.
 So how should you stop them?
 Another of my bold statements – quit wasting resources on control measures that provide no collateral benefit.

 I’ll illustrate with two examples.
 I fully support reviewing your day-end sheet.
 Since it’s easy to construct a fraud that bypasses this daysheet, this review won’t stop embezzlement, but it does catch sufficient ACCIDENTAL errors to justify the effort.

-In contrast, one recommendation of many of these articles is to personally make bank deposits.
+In contrast, one recommendation of many of these articles is to make bank deposits personally.
 I consider this a colossal waste of time – the same control happens by checking one line on your monthly bank statement against the daysheet, and most theft takes the money off the books before the daysheet is compiled, so this comparison is unlikely to reveal embezzlement.